 One of the strengths of this work is the use of primary, TOPMed dataset, which is comprised of large, racial/ethnically diverse and prospectively collected data used for both training and testing of the models.
 The dataset is of high-quality deep sequencing, joint allele-calling and the phenotypes were harmonized across studies.
 We used independent training and testing datasets, ensuring the reliability of model validation results.
 This study has some limitations as described above, including, limited sample size relative to the number of features when fitting a genetic model using local PRSs, MGB Biobank dataset is in general a “noisier” dataset, as it relies on data from health care visits and thus suffers from limitation of such datasets (BP measures may not follow best standards, may be measured using sick rather than healthy visits, etc.).
-[50]
+Another limitation of this study is the development of PRSs based on the UKB+ICBP GWAS that partly overlapped with White TOPMed participants.
+We estimated the contribution of these participants to the BP GWASs by performing a GWAS using these individuals in TOPMed, and then applied a new algorithm to eliminate the contribution of this TOPMed White individuals-specific GWAS from the UKB+ICBP summary statistics.
+While mathematically our algorithm is accurate, the contribution may not be entirely eliminated as the relevant summary statistics used by the UCB+ICBP meta-analysis may have been based on a slightly different set of individuals (e.g., if not all participants from, say, Framingham Heart Study, are in this TOPMed data freeze).
+Thus, there may be some low levels of effects due to genetic relatedness between TOPMed participants and other participants in the UKB+ICBP GWAS that were not included in the TOPMed White participants-specific GWAS.
+However, we think that this effect is likely very small.
+Finally, it should be noted that the Level 3 models included 21 PRSs, which are correlated to some extent, some highly correlated (based on the same GWAS but different thresholds).
+While this should not impact the predictions themselves, it would impact application of potential interpretation approaches for these models, including effect estimates and feature importance analyses [50].

 In summary, we constructed and evaluated non-linear genetic association models with SBP and DBP, composed of sequentially-trained ensembles of a baseline and a genetic model.
 We showed that using multiple PRSs for the same trait based on the same GWAS improves the genetic model, and further including multiple PRSs based on the same trait based on multiple GWAS further improves the model.
 These improvements are mostly in non-White, i.e., self-reported Black, Asian, and Hispanic, populations.
 We also proposed a new way to leverage ensemble dataset to calibrate a model to a new dataset: by refitting one component of the model and using the other component as it was previously trained.
 Our results point to the promising potential of non-linear ML to combine traditional epidemiological risk factors for hypertension with genetic score for BP prediction